WhatTheDickens/lit-dig-age/syllabus_s20.md

 	- Read *The Information*, Chapter 12
 	- Read [*Walden*](https://commons.digitalthoreau.org/walden/),"The Bean-Field"
 	- Leave a comment on anything in "The Bean-Field" that makes you feel joy, wonder, confusion, or anger.
 Explain your reaction.
--In class: discussion, python and nltk
+- In class: discussion, python and nltk

 ### W 3/11